Kazimierz, Opole Voivodeship: Etymology

 The village's name was derived from the Polish name Kazimierz (Casimir).
 It was named after duke Casimir I of Opole.
 Initially, it was named Jaroslav, after duke Jarosław.
 The name was adopted into the German language as Kasimir.
 In Czech, the village was known as Kaziměř.
-Following the Second World War, the Polish name Kazimierz was introduced by the Commission for the Determination of Place Names.
+Following the Second World War, the historic Polish name Kazimierz was declated official by the Commission for the Determination of Place Names.

 History

 There are archeological sites of the Neolithic and the Lusatian culture in Kazimierz.
 There existed a settlement in the area of the present-day village of Kazimierz in the late 12th and the early 13th century.
 Artifacts from the Early Middle Ages were found in the village.

 The village was established in late 12th century.
 It was initially named Jarosław (Jaroslav), after duke Jarosław of Opole.
 The duke settled the village with monks of the Cistercian order from Pforta, Saxony.
 After the duke's death in 1201, the Cistercians from Pforta transferred the ownership of the village to the Cistercians of Lubiąż.
 In 1213, a new name of the village was recorded as Kazimierz (Cazemiria)—after duke Casimir I of Opole.
 Between 1213 and 1217, duke Casimir I, obtained town privileges for Kazimierz.
 The first recorded mention of the local Catholic church was in 1223.